The Slow Rush: Critical reception

-The Slow Rush was met with critical acclaim from listeners and music critics.
+The Slow Rush received generally positive reviews from listeners and music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on 30 reviews.
 Aggregator AnyDecentMusic? gave it 7.6 out of 10, based on their assessment of the critical consensus.

 Jillian Mapes of Pitchfork wrote that "The Slow Rush is an extraordinarily detailed opus whose influences reach into specific corners of the past six decades."
 NPR writer Tom Moon added: "While everybody else in the catchy-song business seems to be running in circles, [Parker's] out there unapologetically having fun, creating new delivery systems for his own exotic brand of sonic euphoria."

 Zack Ruskin from Variety was also positive: "The Slow Rush is arguably Parker's most fully realized and satisfying effort to date.
 While lyrically, the album seems a bit escapist, Parker likes to operate somewhere in the middle, dabbling in the personal but often only as a piece of a larger meditation."
 Ruskin later finished with, "The Slow Rush proves that Parker has earned all the time he needs."

 In a year-end assessment, Vincent Arrieta of the Dallas Observer pointed out the timeliness of the themes of The Slow Rush in the wake of the COVID-19 pandemic, saying "The Slow Rush expresses anxiety about the nature of the year itself; the fact that our time was robbed from us while we had more time than ever," and called The Slow Rush "The defining album of 2020."
 Arrieta also singled out "On Track" as a highlight, calling it "Arguably Tame Impala's masterpiece."

 Kitty Empire of The Guardian said, "It's safe to say The Slow Rush will only expand Tame Impala's audience."
 On the other hand, in a mixed review from The A.V.
 Club, Max Freedman gave the album a C+ and wrote that it "isn't quite as interesting as its predecessors in terms of songwriting and production, and this gap makes Parker's lyrical weaknesses more challenging to ignore".